 Director of Residence Life

-Every night, one male and one female Resident Assistant is on duty from 9pm until 12am midnight and on call from 7am, to provide basic security and ensure that the dormitories are quiet and conducive to community living.
+Every night, one male and one female Resident Assistant are on duty from 9pm until 12am midnight and on call from 7am, to provide basic security and ensure that the dormitories are quiet and conducive to community living.
 Resident Assistants are also available to assist students with questions and problems relative to dormitory problems and student life.
 The Director of Residence Life is available during the day.

 Students, who neglect to be back on campus at the appointed time or leave after curfew time, are written up and called to a meeting with the Director of Residence Life for the first occurrence.
 Any occurrence after the first one would be considered an infraction and as such penalties apply.